 Public Transportation Options for Seniors

 Public transportation is the most obvious choice for seniors in good health who decide they no longer want to risk driving.
-It is one of the most affordable modes of transportation and can provide non-drivers with a relative sense of independence.
+It is one of the most affordable options and can provide non-drivers with a relative sense of independence.
 Public transportation includes bus and rail systems with fixed routes, stops and schedules.
-Bigger cities usually have sophisticated public transportation systems that can take travelers to almost any location.
+Bigger cities usually have sophisticated public transit systems that can take travelers to almost any location.

 Public transportation, however, does have limitations for seniors.
 To use public transit, most people must walk to and from bus or train stops, adhere to strict schedules, wait outside for pickup and be able to navigate stairs.
 Therefore, this is not always appropriate for older people, especially those who have limited mobility and/or have difficulty planning and following a schedule.